jhammerberg/zeppelin/README.md

 # Zeppelin

 ## Setup
 This repo is setup as a T2 "star topology" meaning the apps are in the same repository as the manifest file.
-Zephyr project layouts are confusing, so this means you have to clone this repository inside of a larger "west workspace" directory where west will actually clone the zephyr-rtos and other modules/dependencies into because "west workspaces" should not be Git repositories according to the Zephyr docs.

-Also, Zephyr has like a bajillion Python dependencies, so to make the version control process easier this repository is also technically a uv project, just without any Python files so you can use uv sync to setup the venv and dependencies.
-While this is a bit silly, if you do want to make some Python scripts in the future for whatever, you'll already have a uv project setup!
+This means you should not clone this repo directly; instead, you should use `west` to clone it into a "west workspace" directory.

 1. Install System Package Dependencies
 - [uv](https://docs.astral.sh/uv/getting-started/installation/)